TannerFrandsen/tethysapp-wildatlas/README.md

 ## Roadmap
 - [X] Convert Animal lookup and storage information into ID's
 - [X] Increase Input validation.
+- [ ] User should not be able to turn off the map.
+- [ ] Add AnimalId form validation
 - [ ] Automated Testing
 - [ ] Streamline the install and setup documentation.
 - [ ] Allow random sighting generation to be configurable.